grammyjs/grammY/CONTRIBUTING.md

 We believe it is a strength of grammY to provide an integrated experience to its users.
 Important plugins have a dedicated page right inside the main documentation, and they are published under @grammyjs both on GitHub and on npm.
 If you have a good idea, don't hesitate to tell us in the group chat!
-We can grant you access to the GitHub Organization, so you can get a dedicated repository under our name, and publish your code as an offcial plugin of grammY.
+We can grant you access to the GitHub Organization, so you can get a dedicated repository under our name, and publish your code as an official plugin of grammY.
 You will be responsible for maintaining it.

 ## A Few Words on Deno and Node